 The Orionids’ activity date range changes slightly from year to year.
 In 1839, the meteors could be seen from October 8 to 15.
 In 1981, they were visible from October 18 to 21.
 In 2009, activity was documented between October 18 and 25.
 In 2012, the meteor shower occurred from October 2 to November 7, with peaks on October 20 and 23.

-In 2014, the meteors started shooting across the sky around October 2.
+In 2014, the meteors started speeding across the sky around October 2.
 The meteor shower is expected to last through the first week of November and peak around October 20 – 21.
 The Orionids should be easy to see both from northern and southern latitudes.
 The almost new Moon will not be too bright and the dark skies will make this year a favourable one for observing the meteor shower.